 - CMS should maintain use of the hospital market basket as the annual update mechanism for ASC payments. - CMS should apply the OPPS relative weights to ASC services and discontinue the rescaling of ASC relative weights.
-Rescaling has had the effect of arbitrarily and inappropriately reducing ASC payment rates and causing a substantial divergence in payment rates between HOPDs and ASCs that is unrelated to the costs of delivering services in those settings. - CMS should develop a policy that covers drugs that are administered at the time of cataract surgery, but are not integral or necessary to the cataract procedure, and have an FDA-approved indication to treat or prevent post-operative concerns, such as pain and inflammation, separately under Part B. - CMS should eliminate its prohibition against ASCs billing for services that are reported using a CPT unlisted surgical code. - As CMS has claims data on the constituent codes for each of 66X01 and 66X02, it should use the combined information for the claims data (for 66711 and 66982 for 66X01 and for 66711 and 66984 for 66X02) and establish hospital outpatient and ASC payment rates accordingly. - CMS should adopt in the final rule a quality measure for ASCs to report on Toxic Anterior Segment Syndrome (TASS) in cataract patients. - CMS should reconsider the removal of ASC quality measures ASC-1, ASC-2, ASC-3, and ASC-4.
-CMS should maximize efforts to align quality measures across all sites of service. - If feasible, data collected by HOPDs should be collected by ASCs and vice versa and reported so that patients can compare cost data and quality results from competing hospitals and ASCs.
+Rescaling has had the effect of arbitrarily and inappropriately reducing ASC payment rates and causing a substantial divergence in payment rates between HOPDs and ASCs that is unrelated to the costs of delivering services in those settings. - CMS should develop a policy that covers drugs that are administered at the time of cataract surgery, but are not integral or necessary to the cataract procedure, and have an FDA-approved indication to treat or prevent post-operative concerns, such as pain and inflammation, separately under Part B. - CMS should lower the device-intensive threshold from 30 to 25 percent, refrain from adjusting the device portion of the payment by the local wage index, and encourage Congress to implement an ASC copayment cap with respect to devices implanted during surgery in an ASC - CMS should eliminate its prohibition against ASCs billing for services that are reported using a CPT unlisted surgical code. - CMS should adopt in the final rule a quality measure for ASCs to report on Toxic Anterior Segment Syndrome (TASS) in cataract patients. - CMS should reestablish ASC quality measures ASC-1, ASC-2, ASC-3, and ASC-4 in the ASC Quality Reporting Program.
+CMS should maximize efforts to align quality measures across all sites of service.